StefanSalewski/rust-chess/README.md

 To allow replaying a game, we have recently added a way to print the move list: Double click on an empty chess square, and the movelist is printed in the terminal.

+A version with a simple egui GUI and a few configuration options should be soon available.

 ```
 git clone https://github.com/stefansalewski/rust-chess.git
 cd rust-chess